Kathy Reichs Books In Order

 Kathy Reichs Biography

-Next, she continued her studies and got her M.A in 1972, followed by her Ph.D. degree in physical anthropology, which she got at Northwestern University.
+Next, she continued her studies and got her M.A. in 1972, followed by her Ph.D. degree in physical anthropology, which she got at Northwestern University.

 In the 1980s she started consulting the office of the chief medical examiner in North Carolina.
-Over the years, she was also a professor at the FBI Academy in Quantico, Va, while she also worked for a bit each year at the Laboratoire de Sciences Judiciaires et de Médecine Légale in Quebec.
+Over the years, she was also a professor at the FBI Academy in Quantico, VA, while she also worked for a bit each year at the Laboratoire de Sciences Judiciaires et de Médecine Légale in Quebec.

-During her long-time career, Kathy Reichs helped identify the remains of many victims after the 9/11 attack, wrote numerous scholar papers in her field, and edited three non-fiction books related to the fields of physical and forensic anthropology, followed by her popular Temperance Brennen series and her newer Virals series.
+She wrote numerous scholar papers in her field, and edited three non-fiction books related to the fields of physical and forensic anthropology, followed by her popular Temperance Brennen series and her newer Virals series.

 In her books, Kathy Reichs draws from experience, being a well known forensic anthropologist in Montreal.
 As part of her job she has taught FBI agents on the art of finding and recovering human remains has traveled to far away countries like Rwanda and Guatemala and she has helped identify WWII, Korea and Southern Asia victims remains.